TechLabs-Berlin/H8-Identifier/h8_identifier/twitter_classifier/README.md

   - FileNotFoundError: [Errno 2] No such file or directory: 'vectorizer.pkl'
 - If you can fix the bug so that you can run it also from main directory, please update - thanks a lot

-# url_to_hate.py takes a youtube url and generates predictions
+# url_to_hate.py takes a youtube video ID and generates predictions
 This project defines the function get_prediction(vidID, hate=10)

 Input: